code-snipes/fls-wsl-siteconnect/README.md

 C:\Distributions
 ```

-It will be our place to save our modifications.
+It will be the place to save modifications.

 [BACK](#Deployment-Steps)